StudentRND/Policies/bans.md

 In some cases you may need to ban attendees from attending future events.

 Only Event Managers, Regional Managers, Code Evangelists are authorized to enter bans, and only for their own events.
+Other staff MUST NOT enter bans.

 StudentRND Policy Staff will review all bans periodically and may override them, however you should strive to get things right from the start.

 # How to Enter Bans